 In a study of the effectiveness of essential oil on scabies, clove oil was found to kill scabies the fastest – within 20 minutes.
+That might not be instant, but it’s pretty darn close.
 This is quite remarkable and if these results are repeatable it would make clove oil the most effective scabies treatment available today.

 To use clove oil to treat scabies, it’s best to spot treat as clove oil is very strong and can burn the skin.
 It’s also good to mix it up with other oils and/or add it to a moisturizer.